richardpizem-ctrl/Real-Time-MIDI-Notation/SUPPORT.md

-# 🆘 Real-Time MIDI Notation — Support Guide (Ultimate Edition)
+# 🆘 Real-Time MIDI Notation — Support Guide (Ultimate Edition, v1.3.0)

-Thank you for your interest in **Real‑Time MIDI Notation**!
+Thank you for your interest in **Real‑Time MIDI Notation (SIRIUS Engine)**!
 This project is under active development, and community support is essential for improving stability, performance, and cross‑platform compatibility.

-This document explains how to get help, report issues, test the project, and contribute effectively.
+This guide explains how to get help, report issues, test the engine, and contribute effectively.

 ---